The Southern Resident Killer Whales are spiraling toward extinction

 • There is insufficient year round Chinook salmon to sustain the Southern Resident orcas.
 The whales are dying due to cumulative pressures tied to lack of prey.

 • In 2013-2014, eight Southern Residents died, a number of late-term calves were miscarried by females, and calves that survived birth, did not make it through their first year.
+Despite a number of births, deaths have outnumbered survivors, and the population has continued to decline.

 • The whales need more Chinook salmon to survive and recover, as shown in multiple studies by both government1 and non-government2 researchers.